ACCESS-NRI/training-day-2024-find-analyse-data/README.md

 This exercise will introduce you to the ACCESS-NRI Intake Catalogue, a tool to provide a way for Python users to discover and load data across a broad range of climate data products available on Gadi.

-To run the exercises, you need to be member of the following NCI projects:
+To run this exercise, you need to be member of the following NCI projects:
 ```
 nf33, dk92, fs38, p73, xp65, hh5 (optional)
 ```

 The exercises are split in two parts to be run via an ARE JupyterLab session:

-1. [A jupyter notebook exercise](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/intake/Intake_tutorial_p1.ipynb) to introduce the ACCESS-NRI Intake catalog a show you how to use it to find and load model data for analysis.
+1. [Jupyter notebook exercise part 1](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/intake/Intake_tutorial_p1.ipynb) to introduce the ACCESS-NRI Intake catalog a show you how to use it to find and load model data for analysis.

-2. [A jupyter notebook exercise](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/intake/Intake_tutorial_p2.ipynb) to demonstrate how users can build Intake-ESM datastores for their ACCESS model runs using the access-nri-intake Python package.
+2. [Jupyter notebook exercise part 2](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/intake/Intake_tutorial_p2.ipynb) to demonstrate how users can build Intake-ESM datastores for their ACCESS model runs using the access-nri-intake Python package.

 The ACCESS-NRI Intake Catalogue is currated by ACCESS-NRI with further information on its <a href="https://access-nri-intake-catalog.readthedocs.io/en/latest/index.html" target="_blank">documentation website</a> and <a href="https://access-hive.org.au/model_evaluation/model_evaluation_model_catalogs" target="_blank">this ACCESS-Hive page</a>.